Javascript is not enabled.

 Paul Spella (Getty 2)

-These days you can’t always assume that when you check in, your room will be clean and secure.
+These days, you can’t always assume that when you check in, your room will be clean and secure.
 Beneath a seemingly clean surface could lurk some unpleasant surprises.
-That’s especially the case due to changes in hotel practices stemming from COVID-19 and post-pandemic staffing shortages.

-A housekeeper now typically cleans 13 to 16 rooms a day, which averages about 30 to 40 minutes per room, says David J. Sangree, president of consulting firm Hotel & Leisure Advisors.
-“Sometimes the housekeepers don’t have enough time to clean it properly.”
+A housekeeper now typically cleans 13 to 16 rooms a day, spending an average of 20 to 40 minutes per room, says David J. Sangree, president of consulting firm Hotel & Leisure Advisors, adding, “Sometimes the housekeepers don’t have enough time to deep clean it properly.”

-Here are eight things to do to help ensure a clean, comfortable stay.
+Here are nine things you can do to ensure a clean, comfortable stay.

 “Start by looking at review sites,” Sangree says.
 “A hotel with real cleanliness issues will have multiple complaints.”
 In a recent study by the mattress manufacturer Amerisleep of inspections of more than 3,000 hotels, online customer reviews — as well as room rates — were good indicators of cleanliness.
 Hotels with higher customer reviews typically had fewer general hygiene violations.
 And the most expensive hotels ($500 or more per night) had the fewest violations of any other price category.
 Meanwhile, those under $99 per night had twice as many as any other group.

-Cameron Sperance, senior hotels reporter for travel website The Points Guy, suggests that you run your finger across the headboard and the counter to see how deeply the housekeepers are cleaning the rooms.
+Cameron Sperance, the former senior hotels reporter for travel website The Points Guy, suggests that you run your finger across the headboard and the counter to see how deeply the housekeepers are cleaning the rooms.
 Check the wastebaskets, too.
 They should be completely empty.
-If not, that’s a sign that the room cleaning was not thorough.
+If they aren’t, that’s a sign that the room cleaning was not thorough.

-Even though bedbugs are relatively rare in hotels, according to Sangree, they are a traveler’s worst nightmare.
-Sperance places his luggage in the bedbug-inhospitable bathroom while he checks out the room; O’Neill puts his on the luggage rack, which is harder for bugs to access.
-All three experts recommend carefully inspecting the bed for signs of infestation — including the seams of the mattress and box spring — such as blood stains, black (fecal) spots and tiny white eggs, which resemble grains of rice, and for the bedbugs themselves, which are reddish-brown and the size of a lentil.
-Leave immediately if you find any evidence.
+Even though bedbugs are relatively rare in hotels, according to Sangree, they remain a traveler’s worst nightmare.
+Sperance places his luggage in the bedbug-inhospitable bathroom while he checks out the room; Sean O’Neill, hotel editor for the travel industry news site Skift, puts his on the luggage rack, which is harder for the bugs to access.
+All three industry professionals recommend carefully inspecting the bed — including the seams of the mattress and box spring — for signs of infestation such as bloodstains, black (fecal) spots, tiny white eggs that resemble grains of rice, and for the bedbugs themselves, which are reddish-brown and the size of a lentil.
+Leave immediately if you find any such evidence.

-As for the linens, most hotels have replaced the thick bedspreads of yore that were only cleaned once or twice a year with a white duvet or blanket that is regularly washed.
+As for the linens, most hotels have replaced the thick bedspreads of yore that were only cleaned once or twice a year with a white duvet or a blanket that’s washed regularly.
 It’s less clear how often decorative pillows and runners are cleaned.
 “Toss those aside,” advises Sperance.
 Sangree also suggests that you make sure your pillow isn’t old.
 “When it noticeably flops over your arm, it should be replaced.”

 “It’s definitely a big issue,” says Sangree, especially in humid tropical climates.
 “I have been in hotels that have it.”

 Look for signs of dampness on walls and ceilings.
 “Use your nose and your eyes,” says O’Neill.
 “Mold often has a distinctive musty smell.
-Look for condensation, water stains and inspect the bathroom grout for stains.”
-This is likelier if your bathroom doesn’t have an exhaust fan or if it’s not working.
+Look for condensation, water stains, and inspect the bathroom grout for stains.”
+This is likelier if your bathroom doesn’t have an exhaust fan or if the fan isn’t working.
 “Even an older hotel should not have a musty smell,” says Sangree.

 If you have a severe pet allergy, you should avoid hotels that accept them, advises Sangree.
 But if you do have to stay at a pet-friendly property, call ahead to make sure you get a room that didn’t previously have a pet.